 UK citizens who move to France before Brexit day (29 March 2019) will have the right to stay in that country.

 Boost in number of British buyers seeking French property

-Tim says that the surge in enquiries have been from three main groups: families looking to relocate and find a property with income, UK retirees who are looking to relocate to France permanently, and a wide range of enquiries from UK clients looking to buy a holiday home so they have a base here.
+The surge in enquiries was from three main groups: families looking to relocate and find a property with income, UK retirees who are looking to relocate to France permanently, and a wide range of enquiries from UK clients looking to buy a holiday home so they have a base here.

 Property market benefits from “Macron effect”

-Yet this renewed confidence, bolstered by the joint agreement, has seen levels surge to new heights.
+This renewed confidence, bolstered by the joint agreement, saw levels surge to new heights.